 6. Elmore State Park, Vermont

-In north Vermont this park is nestled along the shore of Lake Elmore and home to Elmore Mountain.
+In northern Vermont, this park along the shore of Lake Elmore is home to Elmore Mountain.
 You can take a trail up to the summit for a great day hike at about 4.3 miles and about 1243 feet in elevation.

 7. Pawtuckaway State Park, New Hampshire